papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    -  Weapons, Vehicles ``.tweak``
    -  Allows two weapons to share the same amount of bullets and magazines.
    -  Enter the weapon name to maglink.
-   -  The weapon that’s referenced must also have the same code.
+   -  The weapon that's referenced must also have the same code.
    -  Weapons with fire selector code causes it to not work properly (citation needed)

 -  ``objectTemplate.ammo.magSize`` int -> int